algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 - looks up its type, figures out that it's a `float`, and fetches the method implementing `*` operator;
 - does the same things for `b` and `c` and finally add-assigns the result to `c[i][j]`.

-If we get rid of all this type checking and pointer chasing, perhaps we can get cycles per multiplication ratio to 1, or whatever the cost of native multiplication is?
+Granted, the interpreters of widely-used languages such as Python are well-optimized, and they can skip through some of these steps on repeated execution of the same code.
+Buy still, some quite significant overhead is unavoidable due to the language design.
+If we get rid of all this type checking and pointer chasing, perhaps we can get cycles per multiplication ratio closer to 1, or whatever the "cost" of native multiplication is?

 ### Managed Languages

-Here is the same matrix multiplication, but implemented in Java:
+The same matrix multiplication procedure, but implemented in Java:

 ```java
 import java.util.Random;